 2006 – Future red Maxi Rodríguez netted as Argentina beat Angola 2-0 in a friendly in Italy.

 2004 - Future reds winger Mark González was on target as Chile won a World Cup qualifier 2-0 in Bolivia.
-On the same day, Daniel Agger played for Denmark Under-20’s as they lost 3-0 to Spain in Léon.
+On the same day, Harry Kewell and future red Daniel Agger played for their countries.

 2005 - González also played for his country, winning his final cap before making the switch to Anfield, as Chile lost 2-1 in Paraguay in another qualifier.